 Microsoft Office 365

-You may be familiar with the signature Microsoft productivity applications such as Word, Excel and PowerPoint.
+You may be familiar with the signature Microsoft productivity applications such as Word, Excel, and PowerPoint.
 And yet, the cloud-based Microsoft Office 365 has dramatically expanded the Office suite’s parameters as it allows users to create, edit and share content from their device in real-time regardless of moderns and systems, connect with colleagues and customers across a wide range of tools such as email, video conferencing.

 HubSpot

-Every business knows about Hubspot as it is the leading SaaS tool for many enterprise, marketing agencies or software companies.
-Hubspot has it all, from sales, marketing, CRM, CMS, to services software to help organizations manage all phrases: attract visitors, convert leads, close deals, and take care of old customers.Â
+Every business knows about Hubspot as it is the leading SaaS tool for many enterprises, marketing agencies, or software companies.
+Hubspot has it all, from sales, marketing, CRM, and CMS, to services software to help organizations manage all phases: attract visitors, convert leads, close deals, and take care of old customers.

 Google Apps

-Google is long gone from its search and advertising roots to evolve to a host of comprehensive suite of productivity tools.
-Google Apps includes everything a workplace ever needs, from custom professional email, spam protection, Google Drive, shared calendars and video meetings.Â
+Google is long gone from its search and advertising roots to evolve into a host a comprehensive suite of productivity tools.
+Google Apps includes everything a workplace ever needs, from custom professional email, spam protection, Google Drive, shared calendars, and video meetings.

-As the cloud-based document storage solution it is, Google Drive enables users to access files from any device, edit them in real time and share them instantly with colleagues..
+As the cloud-based document storage solution it is, Google Drive enables users to access files from any device, edit them in real time and share them instantly with colleagues.

 Canva

-Canva is somehow a Google Docs file, but in terms of design.
+Canva is somehow a Google Docs file but in terms of design.
 It is an online design tool that helps users create any kind of content they want quickly and easily.
-Built with a drag-and-drop interface, it is a helpful SaaS tool with a lot of templates so that you can simply edit, save, share, and download a copy or publish on social media immediately (just like you can email right from Google docs file).Â
+Built with a drag-and-drop interface, it is a helpful SaaS tool with a lot of templates so that you can simply edit, save, share, and download a copy or publish on social media immediately (just like you can email right from a Google docs file.

 3. Benefits of Software as a service (SaaS)